-Note: Co-infection samples were excluded from the analysis; (*) Fisher’s Exact Test was applied; (wt) wild-type; (mt) mutant (amino acid is different from strain 26695).
+Note: Coinfection samples were excluded from the analysis; (*) Fisher’s exact test was applied; (wt) wild-type; (mt) mutant (amino acid is different from strain 26695).

-Phylogenetic analyses of pbp1A sequences
+Phylogenetic analyses of the pbp1A sequences

-Phylogenetic analyses were performed on all pbp1A gene fragment sequences to see if sequences with identified mutations were on the same group of sequences related to amoxicillin resistance.
-Tree constructed from 85 sequences based on the pbp1A amplification fragments trimmed to 879 bp by Tamura-Nei genetic distance model and Neighbor-Joining tree build method (Geneious Prime® 2021.1.1).
-This primary phylogenetic analysis suggested that pbp1A sequences obtained in the present study might belong to different sequence groups.
-The sequences from which H. pylori isolates showed resistant to amoxicillin might be combined into two groups with a close relatedness with ones from which H. pylori isolates showing sensitive to amoxicillin, except for sample A003, A075, A138 and A163.
-These two groups (a, b) also shared a most recent common ancestor of pbp1A gene (Figure 2).
+Phylogenetic analyses were performed on all pbp1A gene fragment sequences to determine whether the sequences with identified mutations were in the same group of sequences related to amoxicillin resistance.
+Trees were constructed from 85 sequences based on the pbp1A amplification fragments trimmed to 879 bp by the Tamura-Nei genetic distance model and the neighbour-joining tree building method (Geneious Prime® 2021.1.1).
+This primary phylogenetic analysis suggested that the pbp1A sequences obtained in the present study might belong to different sequence groups.
+The sequences from which H. pylori isolates showed resistance to amoxicillin could be combined into two groups with close relatedness to those from which H. pylori isolates were sensitive to amoxicillin, except for samples A003, A075, A138 and A163.
+These two groups (a, b) also shared the most recent common ancestor of the pbp1A gene (Figure 2).

 Figure 2.
-Phylogenetic tree of 85 sequences of pbp1A gene obtained in this study.
-Scale bars indicated numbers of nucleotide substitution per site.
-Red nodes/tips stand for pbp1A nucleotide sequences from clinical specimens which H. pylori isolates showed resistant to amoxicillin
+Phylogenetic tree of 85 sequences of the pbp1A gene obtained in this study.
+Scale bars indicate the numbers of nucleotide substitutions per site.
+Red nodes/tips represent pbp1A nucleotide sequences from the clinical specimens in which H. pylori isolates showed resistance to amoxicillin.

-The Table 5 showed that group (a) and (b) had very similar amino acid substitution and insertion profiles, and quite different from reference sequences upon the seven observed positions.
+Table 5 shows that groups (a) and (b) had very similar amino acid substitution and insertion profiles and were quite different from the reference sequences at the seven observed positions.
 There were four novel strains from our samples presenting single amino acid substitutions at Leu366 and Val473, as well as amino acid insertions at Glu/Asn464-465 and Ser/Ala/Gly595-596.
-The other two amino acid replacements (Met469 and Glu479) also showed up uniquely in our data when compared to references.
-However, the presence of specific substitutions and insertions presented not only in the resistant samples, but also in the sensitive ones.
+The other two amino acid replacements (Met469 and Glu479) also appeared uniquely in our data when compared to the references.
+However, the presence of specific substitutions and insertions was present not only in the resistant samples but also in the sensitive samples.

 Table 5.
 Overview of amino acid differences in PBP1A proteins occurring in clinical samples with resistance and sensitivity to amoxicillin.